Chris Weidman plans to document his recovery after grisly injury at UFC 261

 “I thought it was a slap, but I didn’t feel the slap on my calf, so that’s got to be his bone.
 And when he landed, it clicked in,” Hall said.

-Weidman’s leg was placed in a compression boot and he was carried out of the octagon on a stretcher Saturday night.
+Weidman’s leg was placed in a compression boot, and he was carried out of the octagon on a stretcher.
 Surgeons later used a titanium rod to stabilize the leg.

-Weidman showed the incisions from his lower thigh down to his ankle in an Instagram post on Wednesday, saying his toes “still feel weird, they still feel tingly.”
+Weidman showed the incisions from his lower thigh down to his ankle in an Instagram post Wednesday, saying his toes “still feel weird, they still feel tingly.”

 Oddly, Weidman was in Hall’s position the last time a checked kick resulted in a broken leg in the UFC.